cinout/ACME_BUY/README.md

 - [ ] When to add imgs in src/asset, and when in public/?
 - [ ] Sellor Request and Live Chat sections should show notification icon
 - [ ] A nice default reminder when user puts in wrong route
+- [ ] Email Validation on creating account
+- [ ] Maybe add phone in application form as well????